olliw42/mLRS-docu/docs/DRONECAN.md

 ([back to main page](../README.md))

-DroneCAN can be utilized for RC and MAVLink with mLRS instead of the traditional serial communication if both flight controller and receiver have the hardware necessary to support it.
+DroneCAN can be utilized for RC and MAVLink with mLRS instead of the traditional serial communication if both flight controller and receiver have the hardware necessary to support it. mLRS supports classic CAN with 1 Mbps and CANFD with 1 Mbps arbitration and 4 Mbps data bitrate.

 MatekSys offers excellent [mLRS CAN receivers](MATEKSYS.md).